Fund for Infrastructure and Educational Programs

 - Popularization of nanotechnology and nano-enabled products.

-The highest governing body of the fund is its Supervisory Council, which is chaired by Deputy Minister of Education and Science of the Russian Federation Alexey Ponomarev.
+The highest governing body of the fund is its Supervisory Council, which is chaired by Minister of Science and Higher Education of the Russian Federation Valery Falkov.
 In accordance with the charter of the fund, the council determines priorities for its activities, establishes its strategies, and sets its budget.

 Nanotechnology centers (nanocenters) are an indispensible element of infrastructure for developing Russia’s nanoindustry.
 They incubate start-ups and prepare small innovative companies for market entry.
-The day-to-day functions of the nanocenters, which numbered 12 at the end of March 2012, include:
+The day-to-day functions of the nanocenters include:

 - Engineering development for nanotech products, experimentaldesign and experimental-technological work for commercial customers